omar-sharif03/omar-sharif03.github.io/_pages/teach.md

   - /about.html
 ---

-Taught the following undergraudate course in CUET.
+Taught the following undergraudate courses in CUET.
 I conducted theory courses and lab sessions as a co-instructor.
 Created and graded weekly assignments, class tests and final exams.

 | Course Code|  Course Title                   | Class             | Course Plan   | Student Count |
 | ---     | ------                          | --                 | -------    | ------ |